elviorodriguez/MultimerMapper/README.md

     2-mers: contains all possible pairwise interaction predictions of the set of proteins (homo-2-mers and hetero-2-mers)
     N-mers: contains diifferent combinations (3-mers, 4-mers, etc.) interaction predictions of the set of proteins that

-It maps all protein-protein interactions present in the predictions
+It maps all PPIs and RRCs present in the predictions by decomposing the models into their pairwise sub-components and captures how they change depending on the modelling context (which other proteins were present in the models and in which quantity).
+This information is converted into PPI and RRC graph representations inside MultimerMapper that you can visually explore in interactive HTML plots

 # Installation
 MultimerMapper requires Anaconda/Miniconda (Miniconda installation guide: https://docs.anaconda.com/miniconda/miniconda-install) to create an isolated environment for the software.